timotheeg/tetris_rate_adder/readme.md

 The read delay could easily be increased to 2 or 3 frames as needed, should the transition fuzziness affect multiple consecutive frames.

-Example of a fuzzy frame on line clear
+Example of a fuzzy frame on line clear:

 ![Fuzzy Frame](./fuzzy_frame.png)

 ## Installation